Pilot in Presidio plane crash faces federal human smuggling charges, granted conditional release – The Big Bend Sentinel

 Additional conditions granted for Peters will restrict his travel to within Texas and New Mexico, in order to “settle pending legal matters.”
 He will not be allowed to drink alcohol or travel to Mexico.
 Fannin ordered that Peters observe a curfew, and will be restricted to his residence in Seminole.
 The order will take effect “upon processing.”
 As of press time, it was unclear whether Peters had been released.

-Peters has retained two lawyers, neither of whom responded for comment by press time.
-The U.S. Attorney’s Office also did not respond for comment by press time.
+Peters has retained two lawyers, neither of whom responded to requests for comment by press time.
+The U.S. Attorney’s Office also did not respond to a request for comment by press time.